kausar-blog/bootstrap_blog_website/README.md

 ## Contact Information

-For any queries, at GitHub Profile . https://github.com/kausar-blog.
+For any queries, you can reach out to me via my GitHub Profile: https://github.com/kausar-blog. or email: kausarprogrammer@gmail.com.